ml-archive/blog/source/_posts/2018-08-06-Android WorkManager.md

 ### User story

 To demonstrate how to use `WorkManager` we will start by establishing a made-up user story.
-In our imaginary app QuickSnapper, we press a shutter button and the app will take a picture and apply some stickers on it and upload it all in one automatic process thanks to the WorkerManager.
+In our imaginary app QuickSnapper, we press a shutter button and the app will take a picture and apply some stickers on it and upload it all in one automatic process thanks to the WorkManager.

 So let's split up the user story in 3 use cases: